Bachelor of Engineering: Canada

 In Canada, degrees awarded for undergraduate engineering studies include the Bachelor of Engineering (B.Eng. or B.E., depending on the institution); the Baccalauréat en génie (B.Ing., the French equivalent of a B.Eng.; sometimes referred to as a Baccalauréat en ingénierie); the Bachelor of Applied Science (B.A.Sc.); and the Bachelor of Science in Engineering (B.Sc.Eng.).

 The Canadian Engineering Accreditation Board (CEAB), a division of the Engineers Canada, sets out and maintains the standards of accreditation among Canadian undergraduate engineering programs.
 Graduates of those programs are deemed by the profession to have the required academic qualifications to be licensed as professional engineers in Canada.
 This practice is intended to maintain standards of education and allow mobility of engineers in different provinces of Canada.

 A CEAB-accredited degree is the minimum academic requirement for registration as a professional engineer anywhere in the country and the standard against which all other engineering academic qualifications are measured.
 Graduation from an accredited program, which normally involves four years of study, is a required first step to becoming a professional engineer.
 Regulation and accreditation are accomplished through a self-governing body (the name of which varies from province to province), which is given the power by statute to register and discipline engineers, as well as regulate the field of engineering in the individual provinces.

 Graduates of non-CEAB-accredited programs must demonstrate that their education is at least equivalent to that of a graduate of a CEAB-accredited program.

 Nigeria

 In Nigeria, the Bachelor of Engineering (B.Eng) is a five year undergraduate professional degree course.

-The title of "Engineer" or "Engr" is protected in Nigeria, making it impossible for any one to be addressed officially as one, if not a certified engineer.
+In Nigeria, Engineer or Engr is protected: only a certified engineer may use the title.

 Certification comes with registration and accreditation by Council for the Regulation of Engineering in Nigeria (COREN).
 It is the regulatory body that governs the practice of engineering in Nigeria.

 The membership is required to practice engineering independently.
 It is a requirement for some engineering firms and is mandatory for government contracts.